 DOT (Department of Transportation) physicals

-Being a commercial driver, you play an important part in your own safety as well as in public safety.
-The DOT physical is part of the requirements for getting and maintaining a commercial drivers license (CDL).
-The purpose of a DOT physical is to evaluate your mental, physical, and emotional fitness when it comes to operating a commercial vehicle.
+Being a commercial driver, you play an important part in public safety, as well as your own.
+The DOT physical is required for getting and maintaining a commercial drivers license (CDL).
+The purpose of a DOT physical is to evaluate your mental, physical and emotional fitness when it comes to operating a commercial vehicle.

 Getting a DOT physical